Each year, millions of people observe St. Patrick's Day, but those in the real Churches of God (COGs), like the Continuing Church of God, do not.

 (Answer)...I don't know, but I really hate it, that's why I always wear green on that day.

 I personally believe that this whole pinching thing is a less than subtle way to tell people that they should conform to non-biblical traditions.
+One of my sons dreaded getting pinched on this day, because of what happened once, so I wrote his school to stop the practice there.

 Christianity in Ireland and Patrick